-This bill revises New Jersey's tax lien foreclosure process to safeguard the equity of property owners, in response to the U.S. Supreme Court's ruling in *Tyler v.
+This bill revises New Jersey's tax lien foreclosure process to protect property owners' equity, responding to the U.S. Supreme Court's ruling in *Tyler v.
 Hennepin County* and a similar decision by the New Jersey Appellate Division.
 It mandates that any excess equity remaining after reimbursing the lienholder for property taxes and interest must be returned to the former property owner.
-The legislation introduces new legal requirements, including a judicial sale of the property instead of granting an indefeasible estate to the purchaser, and establishes a clear priority for disbursing funds from the sale, ensuring that lienholders are compensated first, followed by municipal liens, with any remaining funds returned to the property owner.
+The bill introduces a judicial sale process instead of granting an indefeasible estate to the purchaser, prioritizing the lienholder's reimbursement, followed by municipal liens, and ensuring any remaining funds are returned to the property owner.

 Statutes affected: